ars599/GrADs4Speedy/README.md

 Original version was developed by: Fred Kucharski, Franco Molteni, and Martin P. King

-Note prepared by AY Huang <<National Taiwan Ocean University//University of Taipei//Oregon University>> Upload and menttain by A. Sullivan
+Note prepared by AY Huang <<National Taiwan Ocean University//University of Taipei//Oregon University>> Upload and maintain  by A. Sullivan

 ## 1. Make sure that the “NetCDF” file you made satisfies the reading regulation of GrADS
 If you have a message of “SDF file has no discernable X coordinate,” please refer to Figure 1.

-** The problem of variables attributes
+** The problem of variables attributes **

-** Figure 1 GrADS can not use sdfopen to read & GrADS can use sdfopen to read
+** Figure 1 GrADS can not use sdfopen to read & GrADS can use sdfopen to read **

 ![](https://github.com/ars599/GrADs4Speedy/blob/main/Picture1.png)